 Shop Snoop: Lassco Ropewalk.
 If you’re looking for a treasure, you’ll find architectural antiques, salvage and curiosities here.
-One of the Lassco sites is located on Maltby Street under the railway arches which is where you’ll find the artisan food market at the weekend.
+One of the Lassco sites is located on Maltby Street under the railway arches, which is where you’ll find an artisan food market at the weekend.
 If you’re searching for reclaimed wood, vintage tiles, industrial lighting, something unusual or a relic, Lassco Ropewalk is the place for you.

 List of Lassco Items for Sale and Services

 Lassco Ropewalk Salvage and Reclamation Shop Stock

 The Lassco Shop is in Arch 37.
 The other arches house their timber and carpentry workshops.
 You can view some beautiful reclaimed wood in the shop.
 Lassco is UK’s prime supplier of reclaimed flooring, so this is the place to visit if you’re after authentic wooden floorboards.
 They also sell a wide range of timbers in a block, strip and board styles and can even make new floorboards distressed if you so wish.

 You will also find a decent stock of original tiles.
 These include reclaimed Spanish encaustic to French farmhouse pattern varieties, glazed terracotta types, midnight blue Moroccan examples and Victorian quarry tiles.